SJD (University of Toronto), LL.M. (Fordham Law School)

 In 2016 Roxana Banu was awarded the American Society of International Law Private International Law Prize for her paper “A Relational Feminist Approach to Conflict of Laws”.

-Her book, Nineteenth Century Relational Internationalist Perspectives in Private International Law, is forthcoming in 2018 with Oxford University Press.
+Her book, Nineteenth Century Perspectives on Private International Law, was published in 2018 by Oxford University Press.

 Roxana Banu is a member of the New York Bar.